Writers in Residence

 Better writing, better marks.
 Want to improve your writing?

-Writers Sarah Ward and Frances Byrnes are available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
-Whether it's essays, reports, dissertations or other written work, Sarah and Frances offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.
+Professional writers Elizabeth Barrett and Sarah Ward and available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
+Whether it's essays, reports, dissertations or other written work, Elizabeth and Sarah offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.
 Whatever your science subject or level of study, our Royal Literary Fund Fellows can help you to improve your writing, from structure and argument to flow and coherence.

 Contact Elizabeth, Sarah or Matt to book an appointment.
 Sessions will mainly be one-to-one face-to-face but some online sessions will be available upon request.

 Writer in Residence: Tuesday/Wednesday

 Elizabeth Holloway is the author of four collections of poetry.
 Her work has been widely published in magazines and anthologies and she has been the recipient of various prizes, most recently a Northern Writers Award in 2018.
 Elizabeth has worked as a writer-in-residence in schools, universities, a prison and BBC Radio and she was Editor of Staple Magazine 2000-2005.

 Alongside her work as a poet, Elizabeth was a university lecturer in Education for over 30 years.
 During that time, she developed a special interest in supporting her students (and colleagues) to become more confident writers.
 She believes that the process of sharing writing is very powerful and that it can support our academic development more generally.
 Whether you’re working on a short lab report or a PhD thesis, Elizabeth will be happy to see you.
 She is available for in-person sessions on Tuesdays and Wednesday.

 Writer in Residence: Thursday